 Beech – Fagus sylvatica.
 Long, pointed buds set at an angle from the twig, sometimes described as cigar shaped.
 The prickly seed cases of the beech nuts can sometimes be seen on the twigs in winter.

 Sycamore – Acer pseudoplatanus.
 The buds are green in colour and grow opposite each other.
 The winged seeds (known as helicopters) turn brown in winter and hang down in pairs.

 Given by experts from the BNA and the Natural History Museum

-Chairman – firstname.lastname@example.org
+please contact the Chairman – firstname.lastname@example.org